Accident and Emergency Policy

-My premises have been checked by Ofsted and they meet the requirements of the Early Years Foundation Stage in England.
+My premises have been checked by Ofsted and they meet the requirements of the EYFS September 2021.
 I regularly review, update and practise fire evacuation procedures, recording dates and times of fire drills.

 I will keep your child safe whilst they are in my care.
 I can administer basic first-aid treatment, and my first-aid box is clearly labelled and easily accessible.
 Contents are regularly checked and replaced before their expiry date.
 Your child’s contact numbers are on my emergency plan and are kept securely with the first-aid box.
 A copy of Daisy Dolls emergency plan is also in my car, and one is held by Mr Mark Barrett and is available at all times if he should be contacted during setting hours in the event of any emergency.

 If there is an accident I will reassure and comfort your child, while making sure that the other children in my care are safe.
 If the accident is a minor one, I will give your child the basic first aid they need.
 The accident will be recorded and you will be asked to sign the report at the end of their day.
 If the accident is more serious, I will contact you immediately, and I will ring 111 for advice or 999.